 The European Union has published the Commission Regulation (EC) No 149/2011 endorsing the annual improvements to IFRSs 2008-2010 published by the International Accounting Standards Board (IASB) on May 6, 2010.
 Besides the changes proposed by the exposure draft of "Improvements to IFRSs 2008-2010" from August 2009 also included are changes to IFRS 1 "First-time adoption of IFRSs".
 This change was included in the exposure draft issued in July 2009 on Rate-regulated Activities.
 By summarizing the changes in one document the effects of adaption shall be reduced.

 The changes relate to:

 - .
-IFRS 1 "First-time adoption of IFRSs"

-- .
-IFRS 3 "Business combinations"

-- .
-IFRS 7 "Financial instruments: Disclosures"

-- IAS 1 "Presentation of financial statements"

-- IAS 27 "Consolidated and Separate Financial Statements"

-- IAS 34 "Interim Financial Reporting"

-- IFRIC 13 "Customer Loyalty Programs"
+IFRS 1 "First-time adoption of IFRSs" - IFRS 3 "Business combinations" - IFRS 7 "Financial instruments: Disclosures" - IAS 1 "Presentation of financial statements" - IAS 21 "The Effects of Changes in Foreign Exchange Rates" - IAS 27 "Consolidated and Separate Financial Statements" - IAS 28 "Investments in Associates" - IAS 31 "Interests in Joint Ventures" - IAS 32 "Financial Instruments: Presentation" - IAS 34 "Interim Financial Reporting" - IAS 39 "Financial Instruments: Recognition and Measurement" - IFRIC 13 "Customer Loyalty Programs"

 If not stated otherwise all changes are effective for reporting periods beginning on or after January 1, 2011.
-Earlier adoption is permitted, ad pepper media does not expect material effects on its consolidated financial statements.
+Earlier adoption is permitted. ad pepper media does not expect material effects on its consolidated financial statements.